autonity/docs.autonity.org/concepts/validator/index.md

 1. Join the network.
 The validator's main client software is admitted to the P2P network as a peer node, syncing state on connection.
 2. Configure oracle server and data sources.
 Pre-validator registration, the validator installs the oracle server software and configures data sources for price data provision.
 3. Register as a validator.
 The validator's node is registered as a validator by the submission of registration parameters.
+The validator enters an `active` state.
 4. Stake bonding.
-Stake is bonded to the validator, either by the validator itself or by delegation from a stake token holder.
+Stake is [bonded](/glossary/#bond) to the validator, either by the validator itself or by delegation from a [stake token holder](/glossary/#stakeholder).
 Once the validator has an amount of stake bonded to it, then it is eligible for inclusion in the [committee selection process](/concepts/consensus/committee/#committee-member-selection).
 5. Selection to consensus committee.
 In the last block of an epoch, the [committee selection process](/concepts/consensus/committee/#committee-member-selection) is run and a validator may be selected to the consensus committee for the next epoch.
 Whilst a member of the consensus committee it is responsible for participating in (a) block validation, proposing and voting on new blocks, and (b) oracle price data submission and voting.
 6. Jailed for accountability fault.
-If a validator is found guilty by the [accountability and fault detection protocol](/concepts/afd/) of failing to adhere to consensus rules as a member of the consensus committee, then [jailing](/glossary/#jailing) may be applied.
+If as a committee member the validator is found guilty for failing to adhere to consensus rules by the [Accountability fault detection protocol (AFD)](/concepts/afd/) or for failing to participate in consensus by the [Omission fault detection protocol (OFD)](/concepts/ofd/), then [jailing](/glossary/#jailing) may be applied.
 In this state the validator is [jailed and excluded from consensus committee selection](/concepts/validator/#jailing-and-exclusion-from-consensus-committee) for a computed duration.

-    Depending on the gravity of the fault committed, jailing may be temporary or permanent and the validator will enter a `jailed` or `jailbound` state:
+    Depending on the gravity of the fault committed, jailing may be temporary or permanent and the validator will enter a [jailed](/glossary/#jailed) or [jailbound](//glossary/#jailbound) state:

     6.a.
-Temporary jailing: `jailed` state.
+Temporary jailing: `jailed` or `jailedForInactivity` state.
 The validator is *impermanently* jailed for a number of blocks.
 The block height at which the jail period ends is recorded in the validator's state as the [`jailReleaseBlock`](/reference/api/aut/#response-26) property.
 After expiry of the [jail period](/glossary/#jail-period) the validator may be [re-activated](/concepts/validator/#validator-re-activation) to resume an `active` state.

     6.b.
-Permanent jailing: `jailbound` state.
+Permanent jailing: `jailbound` or `jailboundForInactivity` state.
 In this state the validator is *permanently* jailed and becomes [jailbound](/glossary/#jailbound).
-Permanent jailing is only applied in the case where a validator is found guilty by the [accountability and fault detection protocol](/concepts/afd/) of a fault with a 100% stake slashing penalty as a member of the consensus committee.
+Permanent jailing is only applied for committing a fault with a 100% stake slashing penalty by [AFD](/concepts/afd/) or for committing an inactivity offence while on probation by [OFD](/concepts/ofd/).

 7. Pause as a validator.
 The validator's node enters a `paused` state in which it is no longer included in the committee selection process.
 The validator is paused from active committee participation until [re-activated](/concepts/validator/#validator-re-activation).
 Stake is _not_ automatically unbonded.
 8. Re-activate as a validator.
 The validator's node transitions from a `paused` or `jailed` state to resume an `active` state in which it is eligible for inclusion in the committee selection process.